 However, not all open positions are advertised.
 You can directly contact an employer that interests you and submit an open job application.

-See Job Market Finland for tips on writing a job application and preparing for a job interview.
-Have you already looked at vacancies at Job Market Finland or created a job applicant profile?
+At Job Market Finland you can find tips on writing a job application and preparing for a job interview.
+Have you already looked at open jobs at Job Market Finland or created a job applicant profile?

 Read more